 gustatory ending to our summer.

-19. Tahiti, Caves and Big Bend: We enjoyed the hospitality
+19. Tahiti, Caves and Big Bend: We enjoyed the hospitality shown us while

-our luxurious cruise ship.
-Our next
+cruise ship.
+Our next travel was by car,

-travel was by car, first stopping to tour Mammoth Cave in Kentucky.
+first stopping to tour Mammoth Cave in Kentucky.
 That was the first cave I ever visited as a

 young girl with my parents.
 We spent a